Things to See and Do in Adare

 The lantern lodge was used to house staff from the Dunraven Estate and the census of 1901 showed records that the gamekeeper of the Adare Manor estate at the time was Michael Quaid and he lived in the lodge with his family.
 This building is completely FREE to visit but be warned there is no parking and a lot of traffic passing by.

 English Tudor Row House’s Adare

 The Dunraven family brought the English style Tudor house designs to Adare.
-The Dunraven family paid for the design and building of the houses in 1911 along with the village hall.
+The Dunraven family paid for the design and the construction of the houses in 1911 along with the village hall.
 The Tudor design originated in England.
 The Tudor period in England was from 1485 to 1603.
 These houses show the history of English influence in the village of Adare through the house design and the village hall building design.

 The Village Hall Adare

 This Village Hall building is located on the top of the main street in Adare village.
 This building was designed by W Clifford Smith in the year 1909, the hall was built in 1911.
-The Earl of Dunraven hired the young architect because of the young mans previously works in Limerick on the Shannon Rowing Club.
+The Earl of Dunraven hired the young architect because of the young man’s previous works in Limerick on the Shannon Rowing Club.

 The English Tudor designed building is a wonderful example of the English influence on building design in Adare.
 The building features a two-storey design with front facade and a dormer style windows.